 New technologies have enabled comprehensive mapping of protein-DNA binding affinities.
 The main technology to measure in vivo protein occupancy is chromatin immunoprecipitation (ChIP).
 In the ChIP-chip method, the protein-bound DNA segments are hybridized to a pre-designed microarray [2], whereas the ChIP-seq method uses deep sequencing to read the bound DNA segments [3].
 A recent promising technology in this field is the protein binding microarray (PBM) [4].
-This microarray contains ~41,000 synthesized, 60bp-long double-stranded DNA probes, each containing 36bp of unique sequence, designed so that every possible 10-mer is contained in exactly one probe sequence.
-A single in vitro experiment measures the binding affinity of the TF to all possible 10-mers.
+This microarray contains ~41,000 synthesized, 60 bp-long double-stranded DNA probes, each containing 36 bp of unique sequence, designed so that every possible 10-mer is contained in exactly one probe sequence.
+A single in vitro experiment measures the binding intensity profile of a specific TF to each probe, thereby providing complete coverage of the binding affinity of the TF to all possible 10-mers.
 Often, two experiments with different array designs are performed with the same TF, providing paired profiles.